Covid-19: Omicron now dominant variant in Sarawak, says IHCM - Borneo Post Online

 “A total of 58 samples were successfully sequenced over the period.
 Of these, there were 45 Omicron and 13 Delta variants cases detected,” he said in a statement.

-He said the 78 per cent detection rate suggested that Omicron has now replaced Delta as the dominant variant in Sarawak.
+He said the 78 per cent detection rate suggested that Omicron had now replaced Delta as the dominant variant in Sarawak.

 He pointed out Omicron cases were detected in samples taken from Kuching, Samarahan, Sibu, Kapit, Mukah and Miri.